ufal/npfl138/tasks/tagger_we.md

 #### Examples: tagger_we_examples

 In this assignment you will create a simple part-of-speech tagger.
-For training and evaluation, we will use Czech dataset containing tokenized sentences, each word annotated by gold lemma and part-of-speech tag.
+For training and evaluation, we will use a Czech dataset containing tokenized sentences, each word annotated by a gold lemma and a part-of-speech tag.
 The dataset can be loaded by the [MorphoDataset](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/docs/datasets/morpho_dataset/) class and uses [Vocabulary](https://ufal.mff.cuni.cz/~straka/courses/npfl138/2526/docs/vocabulary/) to provide mappings between strings and integers.